LINQ Aggregate Method in C#

 In the above example, we have specified a lambda expression, i.e., employeeNames => employeeNames.Substring(0, employeeNames.Length – 1) to remove the last comma in the string result.

-When to Use LINQ Aggregate Method in C#?
+When should you use the LINQ Aggregate Method in C#?

 Here are some situations where Aggregate is particularly appropriate: